bookercodes/pusher-chatkit-tut/README.md

 ## Step 2.
 Create a Chatkit instance

-Like I illustrated earlier, all chat data is sent through and managed by Chatkit instance.
+Like I illustrated earlier, all chat data is sent through and managed by Chatkit.

 To create your own Chatkit instance, head to the dashboard, hit **Create new**, then give your instance a name.
 I will call mine “React Chat Tutorial”: